 Own Funds (also referred to as capital resources) is the type and level of regulatory capital that must be held to enable the Group to absorb losses.
 The Group is required to hold own funds in sufficient quantity and quality in accordance with CRD IV which sets out the characteristics and conditions for own funds.

 The Group throughout the year under review managed its capital structure and made adjustments to it in light of the changes in the economic and business conditions and the risk characteristics of its activities.

 During the year, the Group complied fully with all capital and liquidity requirements and operated well within the regulatory requirements.
-The Total Capital Ratio of the Group as at 31 December 2019 was 26.88% which is above the minimum regulatory capital of 10.50% (8% + buffers).
+The Total Capital Ratio of the Group as at 31 December 2020 was 25.17% which is above the minimum regulatory capital of 10.50% (8% + buffers).

 The Group's Combined Buffer Requirement consists of the following:

-- Regulatory capital requirement of the level of 8%, - Capital Conservation Buffer ("CCB") of the level of 2.50%, and - Countercyclical Capital Buffer ("CCyB") Exempted.
+- Regulatory capital requirement of the level of 8%, - Capital Conservation Buffer ("CCB") of the level of 2.50%, - Countercyclical Capital Buffer ("CCyB") of the level of 0.00003%.